 American rodeo, prevalent today throughout the western United States and in the Canadian province of Alberta, is the official state sport of Wyoming, South Dakota, and Texas.
 The iconic silhouette image of a “Bucking Horse and Rider” is a federal and state-registered trademark of the State of Wyoming.

 In the United States, professional rodeos are governed and sanctioned by the Professional Rodeo Cowboys Association (PRCA) and the Women’s Professional Rodeo Association (WPRA).
 In contrast, other associations govern assorted children’s, high school, collegiate, and amateur or semi-professional rodeos.
 Associations also exist for Native Americans and other minority groups.
 The traditional season for competitive rodeo runs from spring through fall.
-In contrast, the modern professional rodeo circuit runs longer and concludes with the PRCA – NFR in Las Vegas, Nevada, currently held every December.
+In contrast, the modern professional rodeo circuit runs longer and concludes with the PRCA-NFR in Las Vegas, Nevada, which is held every December.

 Rodeo has provoked opposition from animal rights and some animal welfare advocates, who argue that various competitions constitute animal cruelty.
 The American rodeo industry has made progress in improving the welfare of rodeo animals, with specific requirements for veterinary care and other regulations that protect rodeo animals.
 However, some local and state governments in North America have banned or restricted rodeos, certain rodeo events, or types of equipment.
 Internationally, rodeo is banned in the United Kingdom and the Netherlands, with other European nations restricting certain practices.
 Source: Wikipedia